MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_overview.md

 ### Permissions to use the Custom Learning site as a user

 - Office 365 user permissions/SharePoint Site Visitor Permissions or higher
-- If you’re not sure if you’ve been granted the necessary permissions, contact your SharePoint Tenant Administrator.